 Tips for Planting Potatoes in Straw

-To grow a potato plant in straw, you need to be sure the seed pieces and rows are spaced the same way they would be if you were to cultivate your potatoes the conventional way.
+To grow a potato plant in straw, be sure the seed pieces and rows are spaced the same way they would be if you were to cultivate your potatoes the conventional way.
 However, the seed pieces are only planted on the surface of the soil when planting potatoes in straw.

-After you plant the seed pieces, put loose straw over the pieces and between all the rows at least 4-6 inches deep.
+After you plant the seed pieces, put loose straw over the pieces and between all the rows at least 4-6 inches (10-15 cm.) deep.
 When the seed pieces start growing, your potato sprouts will emerge through the straw cover.
-You don't have to cultivate the potatoes when growing potatoes in straw.
+You don't have to cultivate around the potatoes when growing potatoes in straw.
 Just pull out any weeds you run across if they appear.

-When you grow potatoes in straw you will see the sprouts quickly.
-Once they have grown four to six inches, you will want to cover them with more straw until only an inch of the new growth shows through.
-Then you want the plants to grow another four to six inches.
-Growing potatoes in straw isn’t difficult.
-They do all the work.
-Keep repeating this procedure for two or three more cycles.
-If there isn’t much rain, be sure to water them.
+When you grow potatoes in straw, you'll see the sprouts quickly.
+Once they have grown 4 to 6 inches (10-15 cm.), cover them with more straw until only an inch (2.5 cm.) of the new growth shows through, then let the plants grow another 4 to 6 inches (10 to 15 cm.).

 Harvesting Potatoes Grown in Straw

-Planting potatoes in straw is a great way to grow potatoes because the straw helps keep the soil about 10 degrees warmer than it would be if it were exposed.
-Growing potatoes in straw is a wonderful old-fashioned way of growing potatoes.
+Planting potatoes in straw is a great way to grow potatoes because the straw helps keep the soil about 10 degrees F (5.6 C) warmer than it would be if it were exposed.
+Growing potatoes in straw is a wonderful, old-fashioned way of growing potatoes.

 Follow the directions from your particular growing areas when you want to know when to plant potatoes in straw.
 Every area has a different growing cycle.